chdav/hackthebox-writeups/machines/Windows/ServMon/README.md

 # Nmap done at Wed Jun 24 21:16:32 2020 -- 1 IP address (1 host up) scanned in 141.75 seconds
 ```

-Once I receive the results of the first scan, I perform a full one as well.
+Once we receive the results of the first scan, we'll perform a full one as well.
 On this box, it yields nothing.

-The first things that catches my attention is that `nmap` indicates that anonymous login on FTP port 21 is enabled.
+The first thing we see is that `nmap` indicates that anonymous login on FTP port 21 is enabled.
 This may yield some access to the file system.
-I attempt the username `anonymous` with no password and connect succesfully!
+Let's attempt the username `anonymous` with no password.
+We connect succesfully!

 ![](images/ftp-login.png)

 Only a few files are present but there is enough here to help enumerate the system a bit more.
 Within the `users` directory are two directories for users `nadine` and `nathan`.
 Additionally, each user has a file saved.
-With the `get` command, I retrieve a copy of each one.
+With the `get` command, we retrieve a copy of each one.

 ```
 ftp> cd Nadine